 II.
 Egg-Shaped Earth?

 Muslims claim that the Quran foretold the shape of the earth centuries before modern science.
-Q 79:30 “He made the earth egg-shaped.”
+They quote sura 79:30 “He made the earth egg-shaped.”

-The trick here is that the Quranic version quoted is of Rashad Khalifa (a man denounced as a cultist by majority Muslims).
+The trick here is, the Quranic version quoted was by Rashad Khalifa (a man denounced as a cultist by majority Muslims).
 All other versions read differently: